akkassingh/serverless-cake-ordering-system/README.md

 1. Clone the repo
 2. Run `npm i`
 3. Run `sls deploy` or `serverless deploy`
+4. Download `postman collection` to hit the api's.( change the url's with your's generated one.)
-4. To view logs locally:
+5. To view logs locally:
    `sls logs -f notifyExternalParties`

 - To run function locally: